Substance Use and Addiction

 - How to integrate behavioral health care into primary care

-- The use of behavioral health economics to develop programs to encourage people to change health behaviors
+- The use of behavioral health economics to develop programs to promote risk reduction behaviors

 - The economics of substance abuse including lost productivity, cost-effectiveness of treatments, social costs and policy, and drivers behind key disparities